phoenixframework/phoenix/customize.md

 ###A New Controller

 Controllers are Elixir modules, and actions are Elixir functions defined on them.
+The purpose of actions is to gather any data and perform any tasks needed for rendering.
 Our route specifies that we need a HelloPhoenix.HelloController module with an index function.
 Let's do that now.

 Create a new web/controllers/hello_controller.ex file, and make it look like the following.